mosip/documentation/docs/MOSIP-Java-Coding-Standards.md

 # Naming Conventions
 ## Package names

 All the package name in MOSIP application starts with **io.mosip**.
-Please refer to Section 2.3 for various kinds or classes and the package names under which they should be kept.
+Refer to [Classes/Interfaces in MOSIP](#classesinterfaces-in-mosip) section for various kinds or classes and the package names under which they should be kept.

 ## Classes

 The names given to classes are always nouns and in camel case.
-Please refer to Section 2.3 for various kinds or classes and their names.
+Refer to [Classes/Interfaces in MOSIP](#classesinterfaces-in-mosip) section for various kinds or classes and their names.

 ## Interfaces

 The names given to interface is always noun and in camel case.
-Please refer to Section 2.3 for various kinds or interfaces and their names.
+Refer to [Classes/Interfaces in MOSIP](#classesinterfaces-in-mosip) section for various kinds or interfaces and their names.

 ## Methods